Siege of Tartu (1224): Background

-The uprising of 1223
+Uprising of 1223

 In 1223, there was a general anti-Christian uprising in the subjugated continental part of Estonia.
 All Germans and Danes who fell into the hands of the Estonians were put to the sword, and some of the priests ritually sacrificed to pagan gods.
 Estonians reoccupied all the fortresses after the German garrisons had been killed.
 In order to secure the initial military success, mercenary Russian troops were invited from Novgorod and Pskov and stationed in several key fortresses, such as Viljandi and Tartu.
 The identities of the Estonian leadership in Tartu is not known.
 The commander of the Russian mercenaries was Vyachko, who in 1208 had lost his dominion in Koknese to the combined forces of the Sword Brethren and Livonians.
 He was given two hundred men and money by the Novgorod Republic so that he could establish himself in Tarbatu (present-day Tartu), or any other place "that he could conquer for himself".